 Muffles sound.
 Some quality control issues, such as missing cutouts.

 Affordable.
-Features a universal design that fits iPhones, including the 8 and 8 Plus.
-Components snap securely in place for waterproof protection.
+Features a universal design that fits most handsets, including the latest models.
+Components snap easily and securely in place for protection.
 Submersible.
+Comes with neck lanyard.

 One of the leading causes of iPhone damage is water.
 Somehow, we continue to drop our iPhones into toilets, pools, lakes, oceans, and even showers time and time again.
 In fact, since over 70% of the world’s surface represents a threat to our iPhones, there is no reason not to have a waterproof iPhone case.